Have you ever completed a jigsaw puzzle?

 When learning how to design a website, you want to create the optimal user experience.
 To do so, go through your site piece by piece and make sure you have these key elements.
 The following features are purposeful elements of a website that users have come to expect and will leave a lasting and positive impression on all those who navigate your way.

-Home Page Design of Your Website
+Home Page Features for Your Website

 The home page is where most first impressions are made.
 It’s a user’s first look at who you are and what you’re about.
 Don’t mince words here.
 Be concise and effective with your communications, and make it a quick place for users to understand your business.